iSpring

 A side-by-side editorial comparison of Graphy and Whatfix — release velocity, themes, recent moves, and the top alternatives to consider.

-Graphy's feed is an SEO content mill, not a product changelog
+Graphy's tracked feed is a creator-education blog, not a product changelog

 Other EdTech products tracked by Sparkpulse, ranked by recent ship velocity.
 Each card links to a full editorial trajectory and lets you pivot into a head-to-head comparison with either Graphy or Whatfix.